 The Whitehaven Community Fund, which is already established, will directly contribute to community development initiatives.
-Funds will be made available on an annual basis, with funding to be decided on merit, based on the detail provided by the applicant in response to stipulated criteria.
-Details about the Whitehaven Community Fund and how to apply will be made available on the Project's website.
+Funds of \$50,000 will be made available on an annual basis, with funding to be decided on merit based on the detail provided by the applicant in response to stipulated criteria.
+Four rounds for application to the fund will be provided each year and funding categories include: health, education, environment, indigenous empowerment, regional sport, and whole of community.
+Further details about the Whitehaven Community Fund and how to apply will be made available on the Project's website.